Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Annual Percentage Rate (APR).
 Most lenders add the interest rates and fees on your loan together to come up with your annual percentage rate (APR).
 Comparing this number across various loans and providers can help you get a full idea of how much you’ll have to pay.

+The monthly payment on a $50,000 depends on the interest rate and loan term.
 Loan terms typically range anywhere from 6 months to 10 years.
 The rule of thumb is to look for the shortest loan term available that still gives you payments that fit your budget.
 This will make sure you can pay off your loan in the fastest time possible, and you’ll save money on interest in the process.
-Compare 3 different loan terms for a $50,000 loan below to see what we mean:
+Compare 3 different loan terms and monthly payments for a $50,000 loan below to see what we mean:

 |Term||Interest rate||Monthly payment||Total interest paid|